RReverser/pure-cjs/README.md

 * Allows to use [through](https://github.com/dominictarr/through)-stream(s) for pre-transformations.
 * Supports modules installed as `npm` dependencies in `node_modules` hierarchy.
 * Does not corrupt `require('systemModule')` calls, transforms only local ones.
+* Ability to exclude required UMD modules from the output.
+The excluded modules will be added as requirements to the UMD block.

 ## Console usage